elliotberry/wacom-ble-downloader/README.md

 1. Hold the button on your Wacom device for 6+ seconds until the LED blinks
 2. Keep the LED blinking while registration proceeds
 3. Press the button when prompted to confirm registration
+4. Answer the questions about where to download notes and whether your tablet is used in landscape or portrait orientation (portrait rotates every exported SVG 90° clockwise)

 ### Download Notes